Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 If you visit the Vatican Museums on a Friday night or a Saturday night, you are going after Saint Peter's basilica has closed for the day.

-The basilica closes at 6:30 PM in winter, and 7 pm the rest of the year, so you won't get to see it on the Friday night visit to the museums.
+The basilica closes at 6:30 PM in winter, and 7 pm the rest of the year, so you won't get to see it on the Friday or Saturday night visit to the museums.

 You can either visit the basilica on a separate occasion, or visit it at around 4-5pm, and leave around closing time, then head to the museums.